Activist takes down Confederate flag outside South Carolina capitol

 The South Carolina Legislature is expected to begin debate next week on removing the flag from the memorial.

-(Reporting by David Adams and Laila Kearney in New York; Writing by Doina Chiacu; Editing by Digby Lidstone and Franklin Paul)
+(Reporting by David Adams in Charleston, Additional reporting by Alex Dobuzinskis in Los Angeles and Laila Kearney in New York; Writing by Doina Chiacu; Editing by Digby Lidstone and Franklin Paul)